SiavoshZarrasvand/homebrew-add-path-comments/README.md

 reason: the header cost about 14 tokens per file, while a misidentified file cost a wrong edit, a correction, a re-paste and a retry.
-Preventing one of those paid for the header hundreds of times over, so total consumption genuinely fell — most of all in repositories where several files share a basename.
+Preventing one of those paid for the header hundreds of times over, so total consumption genuinely fell
+- most of all in repositories where several files share a basename.

 That trade only works while the path is otherwise unknown.
-Once the harness supplies it on every read, the accuracy is already there and the header buys nothing, leaving only its standing cost — about **2,900 tokens across 204 files** on a real codebase.
-Same convention, same arithmetic, opposite result.
+Once the harness supplies it on every read, the accuracy is already there and the header buys nothing, leaving only its standing cost.

 **A stale path is worse than no path.** The comment cannot fail.
-Move a file and nothing catches the now-incorrect header, which then confidently misinforms the next reader — human or model.
+Move a file and nothing catches the now-incorrect header, which then confidently misinforms the next reader - human or model.
 Later versions of this tool repair that case, but needing repair machinery at all says the invariant was fragile.

-**Comments are a poor place for reasoning.** If something about a file is worth stating, a test that fails when the statement stops being true is worth more than a line that silently rots.

 ---